flutter/samples/experimental/add_to_app/README.md

 This directory contains a bunch of Android and iOS projects that each import a standalone Flutter module called `example_module`.

+## Prerequisites

+- Flutter is set to the master channel (`flutter channel master`)
+- Cocoapods is on version 1.7.5 or above (`gem install cocoapods` will update the Cocoapods installation)

 ## Goals for this sample

 * Show developers how to add Flutter to their existing applications.